-a.
+- a.
 Members must (1) implement management practices that prevent or control discharges of waste that are causing or contributing to exceedances of water quality objectives; and (2) when effectiveness evaluation or reporting, monitoring data, or inspections indicate that the implemented management practices have not been effective in preventing the discharges from causing or contributing to exceedances of water quality objectives, Members must implement improved management practices.
-Where applicable, the implementation of such practices must be in accordance with any Water Quality Restoration Plans, and time schedules contained therein, as approved by the Colorado River Basin Water Board's Executive Officer.
+Where applicable, the implementation of such practices must be in accordance with any Water Quality Restoration Plans, and time schedules contained therein, as approved by the Colorado River Basin Water Board's Executive Officer. - b.
+Pursuant to Water Code section 13360, this Order does not specify the design, location, type of construction, or particular manner of management practices compliance, and Members can use any appropriate management practice to comply with the requirements of this Order.
+Members are encouraged to consult the State Water Board's Nonpoint Source Management Measures Encyclopedia and the Management Practices Miner Tool for information about management practices.